Proverbs 15:18

 A wise son makes a glad father: but a foolish man despises his mother.

 A wise son is one who honors his mother.
 There is probably nothing more distressing to a godly father than to see his sixteen year old son despising his mother with sarcastic remarks and disrespectful facial expressions.
 What son would wish to disappoint his father and despise his mother?
 Only an arrogant fool would destroy the closest and most important relationships in his life.
 Yet the temptations towards such foolishness work strongly in the hearts of young men today.
-May God deliver us from such ungrateful, wicked behavior!
+May God deliver us from such ungrateful and wicked behavior through the faithful preaching of the Gospel, the powerful working of the blood of Christ, and real repentance in the lives of young men and women everywhere!

 When a father invests thousands of hours of teaching and training into his son over a period of eighteen to twenty years, how might that son reward his father?
-What could he give his father that might be appropriate for such sacrifice?
+What could he give his father as a welcome blessing for such a sacrifice?
 There is only one thing that any godly father would desire from his son, and that is wisdom.
 The blessings of wealth, fame, worldly success, and academic prowess all pale in comparison to the blessing of a wise son who fears God and seeks the priorities of His Kingdom over all things.

 1. Are there peacemakers or peace breakers in our family?
 How would others characterize us?